Box: Best Case This Stock Is Fairly Valued (NYSE:BOX)

 Investment Thesis

 Box (BOX) is a content management and collaboration software platform.
-It functions in this incredibly competitive landscape alongside the likes of Dropbox (DBX), Google Drive (GOOG), OneDrive (MSFT), as well as, niche players.
+It functions in this incredibly competitive landscape alongside the likes of Dropbox (DBX), Google Drive (GOOG) (NASDAQ:GOOGL), OneDrive (MSFT), as well as, niche players.

 The very competitive landscape Box operates in is reflected in Box's lackluster revenue growth rates and middle-of-the-road profitability.